 The Gender Roles in Tango

-In tango, each partner assumes a distinct role based on their gender.
-Gender roles are violated when the woman refuses to surrender, resists the man with her disobedience, neglects her responsibility to ensure his comfort, interferes with his lead, or initiates her own steps, and when the man fails to protect the woman, coerces her with force, focuses solely on the steps and ignores the music, or prioritizes his own shine over hers.
+In tango, each partner assumes a distinct role associated with their gender.
+Gender roles are disrupted when, for example, the woman refuses to surrender, leans back to distance herself from the man, resists his lead through disobedience, neglects her responsibility to ensure his comfort, interferes with his guidance, or initiates her own steps.
+Similarly, the man violates his role when he fails to protect the woman, coerces her with force, focuses solely on the steps rather than the music, or prioritizes his own display over hers.
 Regrettably, such behaviors are all too common in our tango.

-One reason for that is we don't teach gender roles.
+One reason for this is we don't teach gender roles.
 Unlike in Argentina, in this country we do not use the words "men" and "women" in our tango instructions.
 Instead, we use the generic terms "leaders" and "followers," and we allow either gender to play either role with absolutely no understanding of what that role is about and how to embody it.
 While this approach appears politically correct, it does not provide students with an understanding of the roles they are playing.
 We focus solely on the mechanics of the dance, and fail to train students to function as men or women, to be masculine or feminine, and to be attractive to the opposite sex.
-There is a lack of gender expression, seduction, flirtation, intimacy, and emotional interaction in our tango.
-As a result it becomes a gender-neutral dance.
+There is a lack of gender expression, flirtation, seduction, intimacy, and emotional interactions in our tango.
+As a result, our tango becomes a gender-neutral dance.

-However, in Argentina where men are much more masculine and women are much more feminine, tango is exactly the opposite of a gender-neutral dance.
-Argentine tango is a passionate and elaborate display of masculinity and femininity.
-It highlights rather than hides the differences between the two sexes.
-It fulfills the need for affinity between the opposite genders through intimate physical interactions.
-It is a soulful, sensual and seductive dance.
-(See Tango and the Interdependence between the Sexes.)
+However, in Argentina where men are much more masculine and women are much more feminine, tango is exactly the opposite of a gender-neutral play.
+Argentine tango is a passionate and elaborate celebration of masculinity and femininity.
+It accentuates rather than diminishes the differences between the sexes.
+It fulfills the innate human desire for connection between opposites, facilitated through intimate physical and emotional interactions.
+It is a soulful, sensual, and seductive dance.

 Despite the current trend in the US to challenge traditional gender roles, one fact remains unchanged: no one can be at their best against their nature.
-The reality is that a woman's natural physical traits, such as being soft, light, and fragile, make it challenging for her to take on the role of the leader.
-She simply cannot be as strong and reliable as the leader must be and function as a man must function to a woman regardless of how technically knowledgeable she is on leading.
-Similarly, a man's physical traits, such as being heavy and robust, make it difficult for him to be the follower.
-He simply cannot be as flexible and light as the follower must be and function as a woman must function to a man regardless of how technically knowledgeable he is on following.
-Tango is not simply leading and following; it is the interplays between the opposite sexes.
-Without the inherent qualities of masculinity and femininity, tango loses its beauty, charm, and appeal.
+The reality is that a woman's natural physical traits, such as being shorter, lighter, softer, and more delicate, make it challenging for her to take on the role of the leader.
+She simply cannot be as strong and reliable as the leader must be and function as a man must function to a woman, regardless of how technically knowledgeable she is on leading.
+Conversely, a man's taller, heavier, and more robust build makes it difficult for him to assume the follower's role.
+He simply cannot be as light and flexible as the follower must be and function as a woman must function to a man, regardless of how technically knowledgeable he is on following (see Tango and Gender Interdependence).
+Tango is not merely about leading and following; it is an intricate interplay between the masculine and the feminine.
+Without these inherent qualities, tango loses its beauty, charm, richness, and depth.

 So, what are the roles of men and women in tango and how different their roles are?

 Men in general are taller, heavier, stronger, and physically more reliable than women.
-Additionally, due to millions of years of evolution through natural selection, men have developed a psychological disposition that differs from women, including a drive to take initiative, subdue, conquer, exert control, and protect loved ones.
-As a result, men naturally assume the masculine role in tango, as they do in life.
+Additionally, men have a psychological disposition that differs from women as a result of millions of years of human evolution through natural selection.
+This includes a drive to take initiative, subdue, conquer, exert control, and protect loved ones.
+Accordingly, men assume the masculine role in tango, as they do in life.
 The following are some of the functions associated with the male role in tango.

 1. Leading the woman.
 For the couple to dance in unison and harmony, their actions must agree.
 For that to happen, only one of them can take the lead and the other must follow.
 In tango, the man leads the woman.
 He does so not by using force, but by showing an intention with his torso of how he wants her to move, which she in his embrace can feel.
 He then matches her response to complete the lead.